ChenLiu-1996/CitationMap/README.md

         The path to the output csv file.
     cache_folder: str
         (default is 'cache')
-        The folder to save intermediate results,
-        after finding (author, paper) but before finding the affiliations.
+        The folder to save intermediate results, after finding (author, paper) but before finding the affiliations.
         This is because the user might want to try the aggressive vs. conservative approach.
+        Set to None if you do not want caching.
     affiliation_conservative: bool
         (default is False)
-        If true, we will use a more conservative approach for identifying affiliations.
+        If true, we will use a more conservative approach to identify affiliations.
-        If false, we will use a more aggressive approach for identifying affiliations.
+        If false, we will use a more aggressive approach to identify affiliations.
     num_processes: int
         (default is 16)
         Number of processes for parallel processing.